 - Falls from steep heights

-Common Types of Warehouse Injuries
+What are the Common Types of Warehouse Injuries?

 Greenville warehouse accidents may result in a host of serious injuries, including back and neck injuries, broken and crushed bones, brain injuries, vision or hearing loss, burns, and electric shock.
 Injuries due to overexertion or repetitive motions may include injuries to the shoulders, shoulders, back, and carpal tunnel syndrome.